darenliang/mal-api/README.md

 ## API Documentation

-To call the API, you need the anime's id number from MyAnimeList.
+To call the API, you need to create an object.

 ```python
 from mal_api import Anime